darren-ikinepule/fuel-and-fire/frontend/user-story.md

 ## Acceptance Criteria:

-When I select a food item, the app should provide a simplified, non-numerical representation of its energy content (e.g., a visual "energy level" indicator or a relative size comparison).
+When I select a food item
 Instead of precise calorie numbers, the app should suggest easy-to-understand physical activities (e.g., "a brisk walk","jogging","swimming") and their approximate duration, without showing exact minutes or precise MET values initially.
 The app should offer encouraging, non-technical feedback that reinforces positive choices.